EMM BOOK DISCUSSION GUIDES

 What is it like to be a refugee?
 It is a question many of us do not give much thought to, and yet there are more than 25 million refugees in the world.
 To be a refugee is to grapple with your place in society, attempting to reconcile the life you have known with a new, unfamiliar home.
 All this while bearing the burden of gratitude in your host nation: the expectation that you should be forever thankful for the space you have been allowed.
 With surprising and provocative questions, The Ungrateful Refugee recalibrates the conversation around the refugee experience.
 Here are the real human stories of what it is like to be forced to flee your home, and to journey across borders in the hope of starting afresh.

-Request the discussion kit for The Ungrateful Refugee: What Immigrants Never Tell You.
+Download the discussion guide for The Ungrateful Refugee: What Immigrants Never Tell You.

 The Girl Who Smiled Beads: A Story of War and What Comes After by Clemantine Wamariya and Elizabeth Weil